-- Transfer to Recharge Water Fund (RW): Per Peace I and II agreements with the Chino Basin Watermaster, Recycled Water Fund transfers to the Recharge Water Fund help support IEUA share of 0&M costs. - Transfer to General and Administrative Fund (GG): Support of O&M Project costs. - Transfer of One Water Fees: Fees are collected for new water connections and recorded in the Recycled Water Fund.
+- Transfer to Recharge Water Fund (RW): Per Peace I and II agreements with the Chino Basin Watermaster, Recycled Water Fund transfers to the Recharge Water Fund help support IEUA share of recycled water recharge O&M costs, not reimbursable by the Chino Basin Watermaster. - Transfer to General and Administrative Fund (GG): Support of O&M Project costs. - Transfer of One Water Fees: Fees are collected for new water connections and recorded in the Recycled Water Fund.
 The Recycled Water Fund transfers a portion of these fees to the GG, RW and WW funds to support investments in integrated water resource management and water expansion projects.